abcucberkeley/cpp-tiff/README.md

 ### Prerequisites

 #### Python
-1. Python version 3.8-3.13
+1. Python version 3.9-3.14

 #### OS
 Linux: All Linux distros made within the past 10 years should work

 Mac Apple Silicon (M1, M2, etc.): macOS 13 or newer is required

-Mac Intel: macOS 12 or newer is required
+Mac Intel: Support has been discontinued as of v1.5.0 (macOS 12 or newer is required)

 Windows: Windows 10 or newer is required